 Bulimia can occur in people of any gender and any age.
 Classic signs of this disorder include an intense dissatisfaction with one’s body or appearance, an obsession with thinness, and a cycle of bingeing and purging food.
 If you have bulimia, you may feel out of control when you eat, eat large amounts of food in a short period of time, and attempt to use various behaviors such as self-induced vomiting, excessive exercise or laxative abuse, to try to compensate for the binge and attempt to avoid weight gain.
 It’s important to know that purging is ineffective at preventing weight gain.
 Bulimia often results in disrupted metabolism and weight gain over time.

 This disorder is serious and life-threatening.
 Bulimia is treatable, and with therapy and help from your doctor, you can learn to manage your symptoms, heal your body image, and determine your triggers.
-Take our online self-assessment to get suggestions about getting help for yourself or a loved one living with bulimia.

 Bulimia may cause urges to eat unusually large amounts of food and then purge that food from your body.
 Bulimia may eventually also drive you to feel the need to purge any amount of food that you eat – even small amounts – to avoid weight gain.
 If you have bulimia, you may purge by vomiting or excessive exercise.
-You may also struggle with laxative or diuretic abuse Some of the symptoms you or a loved one may experience with bulimia include:
+You may also struggle with laxative or diuretic abuse.
+Some of the symptoms you or a loved one may experience with bulimia include:

 - An unhealthy obsession with or overvaluation of body weight and shape